 The benefit of relaxing the condition on the invertibility of A is that it allows to consider ellipsoids which are not necessarily full-dimensional, while this is not possible with the former representation (2) in which A is positive definite.
-Indeed, the ellipsoid \mathcal{E}A is contained in the range $\{Ay \mid y \in \mathbb{R}^n\}$ of the matrix A. Thus, when A is not invertible, the ellipsoids \mathcal{E}A are "flat", see Figure 2 for an example.
+Indeed, following the discussion above, the ellipsoid \mathcal{E}A is contained in the range $\{My \mid y \in \mathbb{R}^n\}$ of the matrix M, which coincides with the range of the matrix A. Thus, when A is not invertible, the ellipsoid \mathcal{E}A is "flat", see Figure 2 for an example.
 Handling non-full dimensional ellipsoids will be useful in the setting of formal verification by abstract interpretation, since we also have to handle destructive updates, i.e. non invertible assignments such as an assignment of a variable to 0.